blx/invigilou/README.md

 # invigiloù

 When and where do exams happen? idk let's find out.
+Scroll or drag with your mouse on top of the date range to adjust the time window seen in the map.

 See on [Heroku](https://invigilou.herokuapp.com)!